 February 9, 2018 - FDA approved your request dated August 11, 2017, to supplement your Biologics License Application (BLA) submitted under section 351(a) of the Public Health Service Act (42 U.S.C.
 262) for Human Papillomavirus 9-valent Vaccine, Recombinant (Gardasil 9®), to revise Sections 2.3 and 14.4 of the Gardasil 9® package insert to clarify information regarding the study conducted to assess the safety and immunogenicity of Gardasil 9® in individuals who were previously vaccinated with Gardasil®.

 December 16, 2016 - This CDC report includes new recommendations for using a 2-dose schedule for girls and boys who initiate the vaccination series at ages 9 through 14.
 Three doses remain recommended for persons who initiate the vaccination series at ages 15 through 26 years and immunocompromised persons.

 Phase 4 study - NCT03943875 - Sponsor: The University of Texas Medical Branch, Galveston; Collaborator: Cancer Prevention Research Institute of Texas

-We are evaluating whether 15-26-year-old males and females need a 3rd dose of the HPV vaccine, or whether 2 doses provide similar protection as 3 doses from the 9 types of HPV that it protects against.
+We evaluate whether 15-26-year-old males and females need a 3rd dose of the HPV vaccine or whether 2 doses provide similar protection as 3 doses from the 9 types of HPV that it protects against.
 Estimated Primary Completion Date: February 28, 2022.